ibm-cloud-docs/security-hub/faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ for Essential Security and Observability Services deployable architecture
+# FAQ for Cloud foundation for security and observability deployable architecture
 {: #faqs}

-FAQ for the Essential Security and Observability Services deployable architecture.
+FAQ for the Cloud foundation for security and observability deployable architecture.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
 {: shortdesc}

 ## What is a deployable architecture?